-In partnership with the Urban Institute’s Workrise program, the Roosevelt Institute is launching new research with actionable recommendations for communities receiving significant investment through industrial strategy programs like the Inflation Reduction Act (IRA).
-In an upcoming brief, Roosevelt Institute Director of Worker Power and Economic Security Alí Bustamante will use case studies of IRA investments in Georgia, California, Michigan, South Carolina, and Louisiana to ground industrial policy investment in communities and demonstrate how municipalities and states can take steps to ensure that these investments maximize benefits to local job markets and community needs.
+In partnership with the Urban Institute’s Workrise program, the Roosevelt Institute launched new research with actionable recommendations for communities receiving significant investment through industrial strategy programs like the Inflation Reduction Act (IRA).
+Roosevelt Institute Director of Worker Power and Economic Security Alí Bustamante uses case studies of IRA investments in Georgia, California, Michigan, South Carolina, and Louisiana to ground industrial policy investment in communities and demonstrate how municipalities and states can take steps to ensure that these investments maximize benefits to local job markets and community needs.

-Join us for a national webinar on July 24 at 1:00 pm ET as Bustamante and other distinguished speakers discuss this new research and lay out a roadmap for future collaborative workforce strategies for industrial policy investments.
+On July 24, 2024 the Roosevelt Institute hosted a national webinar where Bustamante and other distinguished speakers discussed this new research and laid out a roadmap for future collaborative workforce strategies for industrial policy investments.

-The Roosevelt Institute is thrilled to be joined by White House National Economic Advisor Lael Brainard as our keynote speaker.
+The Roosevelt Institute was thrilled to be joined by White House National Economic Advisor Lael Brainard as our keynote speaker.

-Following the keynote, we will have a panel discussion moderated by Bloomberg labor reporter Josh Eidelson featuring:
+Following the keynote, we hosted a panel discussion moderated by Bloomberg labor reporter Josh Eidelson featuring:

 In Conversation